Scouts BSA: Troop and patrols

-Each troop is divided into patrols of eight or so Scouts led by a patrol leader elected from within the patrol.
+Each troop is divided into patrols of about eight Scouts led by a patrol leader elected from within the patrol.
 Patrol meetings are generally held during the weekly troop meeting.
 The patrol's independence from the troop varies among troops and between activities.
 Patrols' autonomy becomes more visible at campouts, where each patrol may set up its own camping and cooking area.
 Divisions between patrols may disappear during an event which only a small part of the troop attends.
 Patrols may hold meetings and even excursions separately from the rest of the troop.

-When a Webelos den crosses over from Cub Scouting to Scouts BSA, the "new Scout patrol" method may be used.
+When a Cub Scout group crosses over from Cub Scouting to Scouts BSA, the "new Scout patrol" method may be used.
 The new Scouts are kept together as a group, elect their own patrol leader, and are assigned a troop guide—an older Scout who acts as a mentor.
 Some troops may have an older Scout patrol that experiences more autonomy from the troop and provides older Scouts with expanded social contact and physical challenges.

-Other sections
+Other programs

 The Lone Scout program serves youth who cannot take part in a nearby troop on a regular basis because of distance, weather, time, disability, or other difficulties.
-While the Lone Scout does not participate in troop or patrol activities, they still learn the fun, values, and achievements of Scouting.
+While the Lone Scout does not participate in troop or patrol activities, they may still participate in the values, and achievements of Scouting.

 The Order of the Arrow (OA) is a program of the Scouts BSA, Venturing, and Sea Scouts divisions of the BSA.
 It is the BSA's national honor society for experienced campers, based on Native American traditions, and dedicated to the ideal of cheerful service.
 Scouts and Scouters must belong to a troop, crew, or ship to become OA members.
 The OA is run by youth under the age of 21 with adult Scouters serving as advisers.

 From 1984 to 2017, Varsity Scouting was a part of the Scouts BSA division of the BSA.
 It was an alternative available to boys ages fourteen through seventeen that took basic Boy Scouting and adds high adventure, sporting, and other elements that are more appealing to older youth to accomplish the aims of character development, citizenship training, and personal fitness.
 Varsity Scouts were organized into teams, which were separate chartered units from a Boy Scout troop.
 Varsity Scouts participated in the standard Boy Scouting advancement program along with programs unique to Varsity Scouting.